ianypy/ianypy.github.io/README.md

-This is the source code to Weike Zhao's public academic website: (https://angelakeke.github.io/).
+This is the source code to Yipeng Yu's public academic website: (https://ianypy.github.io/).